zczl929/zczl929/README.md

-# Hi there 👋
+### Hello, I'm Seojeong 👋

-My name is Seojeong, and I am an aspiring data scientist with a strong foundation in computer science and statistics.
+I'm an aspiring data scientist with a strong foundation in computer science and statistics.

 I am particularly interested in data-driven decision-making, statistical modelling, and AI applications that create meaningful impact.
 I’m currently seeking a data scientist role in London where I can apply my skills and grow further.